marcellbarsony/obsidian/Networking/Services/Rsync/General.md

 ## Modules

-**Modules** (*or shares*) are named directories that the rsync daemon exposes to clients.
+**Modules** (*or shares*) are named directories that the rsync daemon exposes to clients

-Each module maps to a specific path on the server and has its own access rules (*e.g., read/write permissions, authentication requirements*).
+Each module maps to a specific path on the server and has its own access rules (*e.g., read/write permissions, authentication requirements*)

-**Modules** can be protected by a password optionally.
+**Modules** can be protected by a password optionally

 ___
 <!-- }}} -->

 <!-- R-Services {{{-->